moaazassali/clickhouse-cpp-c-bridge/README.md

 ## Some notes

 - Not all methods from clickhouse-cpp are exposed; only the essential ones are.
-This is because most of the non-exposed methods can most likely be implemented using the exposed ones from the client library side.
+This is because the non-exposed methods can most likely be implemented using the exposed ones from the client library side.
 - For example, Map, Point, Ring, Polygon and MultiPolygon are not exposed, but they can all be built using a combination of Array and Tuple columns.